Most Games for Glenelg (1921 to 2022)

 Summary

 Loping ruckman who was an expert palmer.
 His determination and courage was shown by the way he played on with a broken collarbone in South Australia’s win against Western Australia in Perth in 1962.
-His influence on Glenelg was enormous as in his reign as secretary-general manager the Tigers won three premierships.
+His influence on Glenelg was enormous as, during his 14 year reign as secretary-general manager the Tigers won three premierships.

 Kevin Abley